 \subsection{$\sigma_\mu$ dependence}

 $g$ for a finite $\sigma_\mu$, which corresponds to $\mu^-$ DAR forming a bound state, is

-For $\mu^+$DAR, $\mu^+$ expands within beam stop and $\sigma_\mu$ is almost the same with $T$.
-So $\sigma_\mu$ dependence can be included in $T$-dependence.
-For $\mu^\pm$DIF, $\sigma_\mu$ is determined by parent particles' coherence lengths and estimated as 0.1--1 m \cite{Ishikawa-tobita-long}.
-It is good to approximate $\mu$ as a plane wave for these values.
+For $\mu^+$DAR, $\mu^+$ expands within the beam stop, while $\sigma_\mu$ almost does not change with $T$.
+Therefore, the $\sigma_\mu$ dependence can be included in the $T$-dependence.
+For $\mu^\pm$DIF, $\sigma_\mu$ is determined by the coherence lengths of the parent particles, and is estimated as 0.1--1 m \cite{Ishikawa-Tobita-ANA}.
+Then it is good to approximate the muon by a plane wave.